cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 decoders that are using strict mode ({{strict-mode}}).

-The CBOR data model for maps does not allow ascribing semantics to the order of the key/value pairs in the map representation.<vspace />
+The CBOR data model for maps does not allow ascribing semantics to the order of the key/value pairs in the map representation.
 Thus, it would be a very bad practice to define a CBOR-based protocol in such a way that changing the key/value pair order in a map would change the semantics, apart from trivial aspects (cache usage, etc.).